About Corporate Governance

 Board Independence

-In accordance with the provisions of article 50 bis of Law 18,046 on Corporations, the Board of Directors of Falabella S.A. has an independent Director: Hernan Büchi Buc.
+In accordance with the provisions of article 50 bis of Law 18,046 on Corporations, the Board of Directors of Falabella S.A. has two independent Directors: Andrés Roccatagliata Orsini and Germán Quiroga Vilardo.
 The same law establishes which companies must have independent directors, when a director is considered non-independent, the process for appointing the director, and the declarations independent director candidates must submit to the company prior to their election.

 For more information about Law 18,046, click here.